nicolashainaux/mathmaker/docs/include/detailed_version.rst

 Other choices are:

-* A maximum line length of 79
+* A standard maximum line length of 79
 * Declare ``_`` as builtin, otherwise all calls to ``_()`` (i.e. the translation function installed by gettext) would trigger flake8's error F821 (undefined name).
 * No complexity check.
 This might change in the future, but the algorithms in the core are complex.
-It's not easy to make them more simple (if anyone wants to try, (s)he's welcome).
+It'll be a lot of work to make them more simple (this will be done while rewriting the core as `mathmakerlib <https://github.com/nicolashainaux/mathmakerlib>`__ and also using DataSource and other new objects to better handle sheets, exercises, questions and data/numbers sources).
 * Name modules, functions, instances, and other variables in lower case, whenever possible using a single ``word`` but if necessary, using ``several_words_separated_with_underscores``.
 * Name classes in CapitalizedWords, like: ``SuchAWonderfullClass`` (don't use mixedCase, like ``wrongCapitalizedClass``).
 * All ``import`` statements must be at the top of any module.
 It must be avoided to add ``from ... import ...`` at the top of some functions, but sometimes it's necessary.
 A solution to avoid this is always preferred.